 The house arrest of an associate of outspoken Kremlin critic Aleksei Navalny has been extended.

 Yankauskas was placed under house arrest on June 11.
-The term was due to expire July 17.
+The previous term was to expire on October 17.

-Yankauskas, along with two other Navalny associates, Nikolai Lyaskin and Vladimir Ashurkov, are accused of election-law violations and large-scale fraud related to their funding of Navalny's campaign for Moscow mayor last year.
+Yankauskas and two other Navalny associates, Nikolai Lyaskin and Vladimir Ashurkov, are accused of election-law violations and fraud related to funding of Navalny's campaign for Moscow mayor last year.

 Yankauskas calls the case politically motivated.